Avent-IQ/Roberta-Base-News-Classification./README.md

-Here's your model card based on the example you provided:

----

 # RoBERTa-Base for News Classification (FP16 Quantized)
 This is a RoBERTa-Base model fine-tuned on the **AG News dataset** for text classification.
 It categorizes news articles into one of four classes: **World, Sports, Business, and Science/Technology**.
 The model has been further **quantized to FP16** for improved inference speed and reduced memory usage, making it efficient for deployment on resource-constrained environments.